perdian/fimasu/README.md

 ### macOS build

-On macOS a simplified build that directly genrates a macOS application from which the application can be installed or distributed.
+On macOS a simplified build that directly generates a macOS application from which the application can be installed and distributed.

 Then build the application activate the profile `macos-bundle`: